michaelw123/rl/MultiArmBandit.md

 <h5>Multi-Armed Bandit Problem Implementation Details</h5>

-Multi-Armed bandit problem is a well-studied problem, with many algorithms available for solving this problem.
+Multi-Armed bandit problem is a well-studied topic, with many algorithms available for solving this problem.
 The objective of this implementation is to create a flexible environment that is open to algorithm expansion in scala.

   Assuming 10 arm bandit - this configuration can be changed easily